Octopus Intelligent Drive Pack vs Intelligent Octopus Go in 2026

 The current Drive Pack page does not just list a price.
 It also tells would-be customers that the product is oversubscribed and points them towards Intelligent Octopus Go instead.

 That matters because a comparison is only useful if the product is actually available.
-Even if the subscription model appeals to you on paper, Intelligent Octopus Go is the more practical route for most people today because it is the live fallback Octopus is actively steering people towards.
+Even if the subscription model appeals to you on paper, Intelligent Octopus Go is the more practical route for most people today because it is the live route Octopus is actively steering people towards.

 Bottom line